-As of February 4, 2008, DreamHost now officially supports the Mongrel application server on all DreamHost VPS and DreamHost Dedicated servers.
-If you have one of those hosting plans setup you can visit the Mongrel and Proxy section of the web panel to set one up.
+As of February 4, 2008, DreamHost officially supports the Mongrel application server on all DreamHost VPS and DreamHost Dedicated servers.
+If you have one of these hosting plans, you can visit the Mongrel and Proxy section of the web panel for setup options.

-Note that Mongrel and Passenger provide much of the same functionality so you most likely do NOT want to be using both of them on the same website.
+Mongrel and Passenger provide much of the same functionality so you most likely do NOT want to use both of them on the same website.

 - Upload your working application.

-- Configure your Mongrel server from Mongrel and Proxy section of the web panel
+- Configure your Mongrel server from the Mongrel and Proxy section of the web panel.

-Once your Mongrel application server is created you will need to restart it any time you change your application code.
+Once you create a Mongrel application server, you must restart it any time you change your application code.
 Unlike FastCGI, Mongrel does not automatically restart.
-To do this you must connect to the server via ssh, cd to the application directory, and then run one of these commands:
+To do this you must connect to the server via SSH, cd to the application directory, and then run one of the following commands:

-- Create a directory "my_dir" in my web account. ( If the directory does not exist, then the mongrel-start, and stop apps don't appear in the directory.).
+- Create the directory my_dir in your web account.
+If the directory does not exist, then the mongrel-start and -stop apps don't appear in the directory.

-- Go to the web panel and use the form to specify the directory "http/my_dir" from the root of the user's account and the url for the application "www.example.com/my_rails_app" or leave blank for "www.example.com" to be proxied to the rails port.
+- Go to the panel and use the form to specify the directory http/my_dir from the root of the user's account and the URL for the application "www.example.com/my_rails_app" or leave blank for "www.example.com" to be proxied to the rails port.
 Although this is automatically done, there is not explanation that this is what is happening.

-- visit "www.example.com:300X" where 300X is your mongrel port.
-This should connect directly to your rails application which is already running via mongrel.
-If you have not executed "mongrel-start" from the command line, you should get see an error message.
+- Visit "www.example.com:300X" where 300X is your mongrel port.
+This should connect directly to your rails application which is already running via Mongrel.
+If you have not executed "mongrel-start" from the command line, you should see an error message.

-- Finally, test that "www.example.com/my_rails_app" properly connects and proxies to your rails application. (or "www.example.com" if you want the root to work).
+- Test that "www.example.com/my_rails_app" properly connects and proxies to your rails application (or, "www.example.com" if you want the root to work).

-If you do not make the directory properly you might see only the following:
+If you do not create the directory properly, you may see only the following: